Helpful How-To's & DIY Tutorials

 Chances are there are many doors in your house and you probably don’t give them much thought.
 After all, they perform a very simple task.
-That is, until they start giving you trouble: a squeaky door; a door that won’t stay closed; one that is always swinging shut; the ones that stick or the ones that slam.
+That is until they start giving you trouble: a squeaky door; a door that won’t stay closed; one that is always swinging shut; the ones that stick or the ones that slam.
 An uncooperative door is frustrating and annoying.
+Notre Dame Castle can help!
 The good news is that most door troubles come with an easy fix, and the better news is that you can fix them.

 A door is binding if it sticks and resists when you try to open it, or needs an extra firm push to fully close.
 This means that it is fitting too closely into one part of the frame.